Tornado devastates Texas town on sixth straight day of severe storms

 By Meteorologist Briana Waxman, Taylor Romine, CNN

-(CNN) — Several people are injured after a tornado in Mineral Wells, Texas, flattened a portion of the town Tuesday night, the sixth day of a severe storm outbreak that has terrorized the midwest and continues to wreak havoc in the South.
+(CNN) — Several people are injured after a tornado in Mineral Wells, Texas, flattened a portion of the town Tuesday night, the sixth day of a severe storm outbreak that has terrorized the Midwest and South.

 The tornado ripped through Mineral Wells, about 80 miles west of Dallas, around 5 p.m.
 Tuesday evening, city officials said.
 Two people were transported to the hospital and several people were treated for minor injuries on the scene, but there are no reported deaths or active missing persons cases, said Mineral Wells Fire Chief Ryan Dunn.
 He didn’t know the extent of the injuries of the two people taken to the hospital.